asrita14/Embedded-Sentry/README.md

 - Imani Gomez
 - Asmita Sonavane

 ### How to Use:

 - Compile and upload code to the board.
-- Two buttons "Record" and "Unlock" will show on the LCD screen.
-- Click on the "Record" button to record a gesture key sequence.
+- Click on the "Record" button to record a password gesture key.
-- Follow the prompt on the LCD screen.
-- Wait until "**Recording...**" is shown at the bottom of the screen.
+- Wait until "**Recording...**" appears at the bottom of the screen.
 - Perform the gesture to input the key within **5** seconds.
 - Click on the "Unlock" button to unlock the device.
 - Follow the prompt on the LCD screen.
 - Wait until "**Recording...**" is shown at the bottom of the screen.
 - Perform the same gesture to unlock the device.
-- Unlocking fail will light the red LED, ulocking succeed will light the green LED
-- Press the blue user button will clear everything recorded.
+- Press the black button on the board to clear the session.